LAST UPDATED: 6/26/23 – Accommodation Booking Tips for Infrequent Travelers

 Consider Staying at a Hostel

 The one big drawback to relying on hostels to save money on accommodations is the availability.
-They are typically plentiful within large to intermediate sized cities, but once you get outside the city they can be much more difficult to find.
-This is where relying on hospitality marketplaces like Airbnb fill the gap.
+They are typically plentiful within large to intermediate-sized cities, but once you get outside the city they can be much more difficult to find.
+This is where relying on hospitality marketplaces like Airbnb fills the gap.